 Luxury and Michelin-starred restaurants

 Many celebrities lived in Mougins as a primary or secondary residence, such as fashion designer Christian Dior.
 Edith Piaf lived there a few months before dying.
 Jean Cocteau frequented the place, accompanied by his artist friends.
-Two starred restaurants offer their gastronomic cuisine : Le Mas Candille, superb place, on-site accommodation and the Paloma.
+Two starred restaurants offer their gastronomic cuisine : Le Mas Candille, superb place, on-site accommodation.

 Virtual tour in the alleys

 Many fountains refresh the atmosphere of the place, their gurgles coloring the space of a certain nonchalance.
 Going around the village will not take much time unless you visit the various galleries.
 Inevitably, the best is the least good.
 The maximum tourist attendance in summer inevitably transforming the place, while the winter season sees the village put a little hibernation.
 Do not hesitate to visit, just 10 minutes drive from there, the chapel Notre Dame de Vie and its small museum and exhibition photos of the great Lucien Clergue.

 Click on the purple links to move in the virtual visit or on the globe to view a map of 360 ° views and access them.

 An exhibition "Mougins Monumental", large sculptures occupied the premises, during the realization of the few images on this page: Picasso by Gabriel Sterk, young girl lying on a bench « Dreamer » by Youn Cho, « Nana Grande » in emerald blue by Carin Grudda, multicolored tentacle « Tango marin » by Christine Stepahnoff, elephantine acrobatics by Philippe Berry.